tomharvey/aws-s3cp-bulk/README.md

 Your file should **NOT** have a header row, the above is to show the format of the file and an example.

 ### File and Bucket Permissions

 Before you run the function, you will need to ensure that you grant the function appropriate access to the source files and destination bucket.
 The function will operate using a new IAM role, named along the lines of `aws-s3cp-bulk-development-{AWS::Region}-lambdaRole` Add permissions to that role to allow read from the source files and write to the destination bucket.

-### Run!
+### Running

 You can now invoke the function using

 `serverless invoke --function bulk-cp --data {LIST_OF_FILES_TO_COPY.CSV}`

 ### Results

 Results will be generated and written to your 'operational bucket' alongside your input file using the naming scheme of `./reports/{INPUT_NAME}_report_{YYYY-MM-DDTHH:mm:ss}.json`